 Applicant Eligibility

+a.
 From the list of eligible entities in Section III.A., Who Can Apply?, indicate your applicant type and provide information that demonstrates how you are an eligible entity for a Multipurpose Grant.

-For entities that are cities, counties, tribes, or states, affirm that the organization is eligible for funding.
+For entities that are cities, counties, Tribes, or states, affirm that the organization is eligible for funding.

-For government entities other than cities, counties, tribes, or states, attach documentation of your eligibility (e.g., resolutions, statutes, etc.).
+For government entities other than cities, counties, Tribes, or states, attach documentation of your eligibility (e.g., resolutions, statutes, etc.).

+For Intertribal consortia, attach documentation that meets the requirements in 40 CFR 35.504(a) and (c).
+All members of the Intertribal consortium must authorize the submission of an application.

 For nonprofit organizations, or organizations comprised of nonprofit organizations, provide documentation as an attachment to the Narrative demonstrating tax-exempt status under section 501(c)(3) of the Internal Revenue Code.